375-351-Great Vocals

 Writer/Composer: Graeham Goble (1978)

-If you ever wanted to hear pure harmony, look no further—LRB (their 2nd song) is the place to dwell.
-This Australian 5-piece band gave us this offering as a touchstone in crystal-clear harmony.
-From the opening strum of the acoustic guitar, a soft touch of the piano, when Glenn starts singing, and especially when the rest join in on the chorus, the effect is marvelous—they send us to infinity!
+If you ever wanted to hear pure harmony, look no further—LRB is the place to dwell.
+This Australian 6-piece band gave us this offering as a touchstone in crystal-clear harmony.
+From the opening strum of the acoustic guitar, and the intro as a soft touch of the piano, when Glenn starts singing, and especially when the rest join in on the chorus, the effect is marvelous—they send us to infinity!
+Among their wide array of hits are Lonesome Loser, Cool Change and Take It Easy on Me.
 The group captivated fans by conquering Pop / Rock / Blues / even Jazz with their stellar pin-point harmony.
 “So Lady, let me take a look at you now / You’re there on the dance floor making me want you somehow.”…Did I say Fabulous?
 Flawless!

 363. BLUE BAYOU (1977)